-The balance of the charges for the term must be paid in full to pre-register for the next term or to have an official transcript released.
+The balance of the charges for the term must be paid in full to pre-register for the next term.
+Full Payment may also be required to have an official transcript released.

 DEBIT/CREDIT CARD AND E-CHECK PAYMENTS

 The University accepts cash, check, MasterCard, Visa, or Discover card payments.
 Debit/Credit card and e-check payments can only be made using https://my.morningside.edu and then select CampusWEB.
 Debit/credit cards and e-check payments are not accepted over the phone or at the cashier's window.
 You will be charged a 2.75% service fee for credit and debit card payments.
 There is no service fee for e-check payments.